cjy513203427/intersystems-objectscript-class-diagram-view/README.md

 ## Usage

+### Generating Class Diagrams
-1. Right-click on a `.cls` file in the editor or explorer
+1. Open a `.cls` file in the editor
+2. Generate a class diagram using one of these methods:
+   - Press `Ctrl+Alt+U`
-2. Select "Generate Class Diagram" from the context menu
+   - Right-click the file and select "Generate Class Diagram"
-3. The class diagram will be generated and displayed

-You can also generate diagrams for multiple classes by:
-1. Right-clicking on a folder containing `.cls` files
-2. Selecting "Generate Class Diagram"
+   - Right-click a folder containing `.cls` files and select "Generate Class Diagram"

+### Interactive Features
+- Click on diagram elements to:
+  - Jump to class definitions
+  - View property definitions
+  - Navigate to method implementations
+- Support for diagram zooming and panning
+- Clear visualization of class relationships

+## Keyboard Shortcuts

+- `Ctrl+Alt+U`: Generate class diagram for the currently open `.cls` file

 ## Extension Settings